-This washing machine cleaner was super easy to use and did a great job deep cleaning my washing machine and eliminating odors, but I was disappointed to discover it contained boric acid.
-Check out the review for more details.
+Affresh washing machine cleaner is easy to use and does a great job deep cleaning washing machines and eliminating odors, but it contains boric acid—a dangerous chemical often used as a pesticide.

 This product is quite easy to use and is recommended for monthly maintenance.
 In an empty washing machine, simply place a tablet directly in the machine, not the detergent cup, and run the machine on "normal" using the hottest water possible.
 If your machine has a "clean washer" cycle, use that setting instead.
 For machines with particularly bad odors, the manufacturer suggests running three consecutive cycles using one tablet per each cycle.
 When the cycle is complete, wipe away any remaining residue.

-This product was a breeze to use and was very effective at reducing mineral and soap scum build-up leaving the interior of my washing machine clean, shiny, and odor-free.
+This product is a breeze to use and is very effective at reducing mineral and soap scum build-up leaving the interior of the washing machine clean, shiny, and odor-free.
 It may be effective at removing or reducing mold.

 Health & Safety

 With regard to the ingredients—which are not fully listed on the product label, but are on the Material Safety Data Sheet (MSDS) — boric acid stands out as a safety concern because it is considered of moderate acute toxicity.
 Unfortunately, whether it is a highly concentrated ingredient in the product or not is difficult to tell.
-For more information on borax, check out the article, "Is Borax a Good Ingredient for Green Cleaning?"
-The other two ingredients don't raise any red flags with regard to safety and health effects, by the way.
+The other two ingredients don't raise any red flags with regard to safety and health effects.

 The MSDS states that once this product is decomposed, what remains is much less toxic to fish than the product itself.
 Also, it does not bioaccumulate in the environment.